• Home |

 Hornady Black 6.5 Grendel Ammo

 When it comes to testing ammo, my procedure is rather simple.
-I want to make sure that the ammo functions flawlessly in my rifle and it needs to produce acceptable groups.
+I want to make sure that the ammo functions flawlessly in my rifle and produces acceptable groups.

 For Hornady Black 6.5 Grendel, I want to see repeatable sub-MOA groups at 100 yards since it’s loaded with match-grade Hornady bullets.

-My best of the day was a lovely 0.78” group that I produced near the end of my shooting session.
+My best of the day was a lovely 0.78” group that I landed near the end of my shooting session.

-Although I did not have multiple sub-MOA groups (0.78 MOA was my best), I think this is more a reflection of my shooting ability than the ammo itself.
+Although I did not have multiple sub-MOA groups (0.78 MOA was my best), I think this is more a reflection of my marksmanship than the ammo itself.

-The 123-grain bullet weight was incredibly comfortable to shoot, and the felt recoil was mild, only feeling a little heavier than a 223 Rem and definitely less than a 7.62x39, 6.5 Creedmoor, or 308 Winchester.
+The 123 grain bullet was comfortable to fire, with felt recoil only being mild.
+It was a tough heavier than a 223 Rem, and definitely less than a 7.62x39, 6.5 Creedmoor, or 308 Winchester.

-Admittedly, it was not the best day for shooting in terms of the weather, but overall, I was extremely impressed with this ammo, and I had no failures to fire or extract with the 60 rounds I fired off.
+Admittedly, it was not the best day for shooting in terms of the weather, but overall, I was impressed with this ammo.
+I had no failures to fire or extract with the 60 rounds I squeezed off.

 Ballistics for Hornady Black Ammo

-Below we’ve compiled ballistics tables for the Hornady Black 6.5 Grendel ammunition we reviewed in the previous section.
-Please note that muzzle velocities listed might vary depending on your barrel length, and Hornady uses a 24” test barrel for all their ballistic calculations.
+Here is a ballistics table for the Hornady Black 6.5 Grendel ammunition reviewed in the previous section.
+Please note that velocities vary depending on barrel length, and that Hornady uses a 24” test barrel for 6.5 Grendel.

 Hornady Black 6.5 Grendel Ballistics table